apache/nuttx/configs/sama5d4-ek/README.txt

   The ETH1 signals go through line drivers that are enabled via the board LCD_ETH1_CONFIG signal.
-Jumper JP2 selects either the EMAC1 or the LCD by controlling the the LCD_ETH1_CONFIG signal on the board.
+Jumper JP2 selects either the EMAC1 or the LCD by controlling the LCD_ETH1_CONFIG signal on the board.

     - JP2 open, LCD_ETH1_CONFIG pulled high: